ioBroker/ioBroker.repochecker/README.md

 Branch (`master/main/dev`) is optional.

+For extra debugging outputs you can pass the `--debug` parameter.

 For a local test you can pass the `--local` parameter.
 Most of the files are read localy.
 The link to the github repository is still necessary because data from the project settings on github is also checked.